Züssow station

 Züssow (Bahnhof Züssow) is a railway station in the town of Züssow, Mecklenburg-Vorpommern, Germany.
-The station lies on the Angermünde–Stralsund railway and the Züssow–Wolgast Hafen railway and the train services are operated by Deutsche Bahn and Usedomer Bäderbahn.
+The station lies on the Angermünde–Stralsund railway and the Züssow–Wolgast Hafen railway and the train services are operated by Deutsche Bahn, Ostdeutsche Eisenbahn and Usedomer Bäderbahn.
 This station is where the junction to services onto the island of Usedom is.

 Train services

 The station is served by the following service(s):